-The bleeding occurs in the subarachnoid space which also exists physiologically (= below the arachnoid).
-The bleeding itself can either occur spontaneously, through trauma or be triggered by certain factors.
-Possible trigger factors in this context are mainly activities that cause an increase in intra-abdominal pressure such as coughing, bending or lifting heavy loads.
+The bleeding occurs in the subarachnoid space, which also exists physiologically (= below the arachnoid).
+The bleeding itself can occur spontaneously or may be induced by trauma or other factors.
+Possible trigger factors include mainly activities that cause an increase in intra-abdominal pressure such as coughing, bending or lifting heavy loads.

-All in all, however, bleeding occurs during resting phases.
-Besides these triggering factors, there are also a number of risk factors which are associated with a subarachnoid haemorrhage.
-The main risk factors are hypertension, nicotine, bleeding disorders, mycotic aneurysm or fall in estrogen after menopause and alcohol abuse.
-Possible complications in the course of a subarachnoid haemorrhage are a vasospasm of the vessels (especially during the period of the 3rd to 10th day after the bleeding), recurrent bleeding and hydrocephalus aresorptivus.
+However, bleeding occurs during resting phases.
+A number of risk factors are associated with subarachnoid hemorrhage: hypertension, nicotine, bleeding disorders, mycotic aneurysm or decrease in estrogen levels after menopause and alcohol abuse.
+Possible complications in the course of subarachnoid hemorrhage include vasospasm of the vessels (especially from day 3 to day 10 after the bleeding), recurrent bleeding and hydrocephalus aresorptivus.

-The most characteristic symptom of the subarachnoid haemorrhage is the sudden onset of the so-called “thunderclap headache”, which is located in the neck and in the forehead region.
-Neck stiffness (meningism) may be present due to meningeal irritation.
-Other possible symptoms include nausea, vomiting, photophobia, collapse, seizures or a decreased level of consciousness, and coma which are the result of the increasing intracranial pressure.
+The most characteristic symptom of subarachnoid hemorrhage is the sudden onset of the so-called ‘thunderclap headache’, which is located in the neck and in the forehead region.
+Neck stiffness (meningism) may occur due to meningeal irritation.
+Other possible symptoms include nausea, vomiting, photophobia, collapse, seizures or a decreased level of consciousness, and coma, which are attributed to increased intracranial pressure.
 Headaches can also occur as a warning symptom of an impending aneurysm bleeding.

-Due to the fact that the bleeding occurs in the subarachnoid space which contains the cerebrospinal fluid, in case of a subarachnoid haemorrhage, blood is present in the cerebrospinal fluid.
-Depending on the age of the bleeding, this fluid has a salmon or xanthochromic discolouration.
+Bleeding occurs in the subarachnoid space containing the cerebrospinal fluid.
+Therefore, in case of subarachnoid hemorrhage, blood is present in the cerebrospinal fluid.
+Depending on the age of bleeding, this fluid has a salmon or xanthochromic discoloration.

-The cerebrospinal fluid can be obtained by a procedure called lumbar puncture.
+The cerebrospinal fluid can be obtained via lumbar puncture.
 However, it is important that previous contraindications must be excluded.
-Xanthochromic blood is detected in CSF due to presence of bilirubin from the break down of hemoglobulin.
-Contraindications can be an increased intracranial pressure or a low platelet count.
-Besides the lumbar puncture, the CT and the angiograph play an important role in diagnosing a subarachnoid haemorrhage.
-It detects intraparenchymal or intraventricular hemorrhages as hyperdense areas.
-The angiograph is particularly necessary for the precise localisation of the aneurysm.
+Xanthochromic blood is detected in CSF due to the presence of bilirubin from the breakdown of hemoglobin.
+Contraindications include increased intracranial pressure or a low platelet count.
+In addition to lumbar puncture, CT and angiography facilitate the diagnosis of subarachnoid hemorrhage.
+CT can be used to detect intraparenchymal or intraventricular hemorrhage as hyperdense areas.
+Angiography is especially indicated for the precise localization of the aneurysm.

-There are two treatment methods available if an aneurysm has been identified; the “clipping” in which the aneurysm is neurosurgically eliminated from the outside and the “coiling”, whereby metal spirals (coils) are inserted inside the aneurysm through the blood vessels via a catheter, sealing the aneurysm.
-Intracranial stents and balloon remodeling can be used to treat wide necked aneurysms.
+Two options are available for the treatment of aneurysm: ‘clipping’, in which the aneurysm is neurosurgically eliminated externally, and ‘coiling’, in which metal spirals (coils) are inserted inside the aneurysm through the blood vessels via a catheter, to seal the aneurysm.
+Intracranial stents and balloon remodeling can be used to treat wide-necked aneurysms.

 Summary of the Differences